 - And why would you fail to maintain evidence to show that transactions were legitimate?

 To make matters worse, even if the checks were for legitimate expenses, Beth is not authorized to sign them.
 Per Episcopal canons, the vestry has responsibility for the church’s temporal concerns.
 Thus, it must approve all expenses.
 Not Beth.
 Not Jeff Piatt.
 Not her friends.
 The vestry.
+We see no evidence that the vestry approved these checks.

 Moreover, church canons expressly provide that both paid and volunteer persons serve as fiduciaries.
 That is a very high standard, and suffice it to say writing checks to yourself doesn’t cut it.
 Not by a long shot.
 Even worse, breach of fiduciary duty is the thermonuclear device of civil litigation.
 In other words, if we were Beth, we’d be sweating bullets right about now.